DrMikeyS/accurxguide/README.md

 ### Protocol
 [Process map for booking a video consult](../master/protocol/protocol_v1_image.png)

+This was created using [diagrams.net](http://diagrams.net/).
+An editable version of the above image can be found in the [protocol folder](../master/protocol/).

 ### Video Guides
 There are two seperate videos, one for admin who will be booking the appointment, and one for clinicians who will be offering the appointments.